| Title: | Input/Output 'SomaScan' Data |

 plot titles on the fly.

-object contains a SomaScan V4 study from healthy
+The example_data object contains a SomaScan V4 study from healthy

 normal individuals.
 The RFU measurements themselves and other identifiers